 Additional changes include:

-Details of these regulations are available on our website, and we encourage you to familiarize yourself with them and contact us to discuss any questions you may have.
+Details of these regulations are available on the OPS Regulations website, and we encourage you to familiarize yourself with them and use our Contact OPS Form to discuss any questions you may have.

 Release Detection